huaweicloud/terraform-provider-telefonicaopencloud/website/docs/index.html.markdown

 ---
-layout: "openstack"
+layout: "telefonicaopencloud"
-page_title: "Provider: OpenStack"
+page_title: "Provider: TelefonicaOpenCloud"
-sidebar_current: "docs-openstack-index"
+sidebar_current: "docs-telefonicaopencloud-index"
 description: |-
-  The OpenStack provider is used to interact with the many resources supported by OpenStack.
+  The TelefonicaOpenCloud provider is used to interact with the many resources supported by TelefonicaOpenCloud.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

-# OpenStack Provider
+# TelefonicaOpenCloud Provider

-The OpenStack provider is used to interact with the many resources supported by OpenStack.
+The TelefonicaOpenCloud provider is used to interact with the many resources supported by TelefonicaOpenCloud.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.